radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 At the end of this research round, we should have:
  * a stakeholder map,
  * multiple process download diagrams,
- * basic architecture diagrams for at least the HSICC team,
+ * basic architecture diagrams, at least the HSICC team,
  * user research synthesis,
- * list of problems/needs to prioritize in product roadmap, and
+ * list of problems/needs to prioritize in product roadmap including those from the different product teams, and
  * a completed bang for your buck exercise to guide the creation of an actual roadmap.

 We may also have: